Table of contents

 HTML <cite> Tag

-Syntax of the <cite> Tag
+Syntax of the HTML <cite> Tag

-<cite>Title of the Cited Work</cite>
+<cite>Title of the Work</cite>

 Examples of HTML <cite> Tag

-Example 1: Basic Use of the <cite> Tag
+Example 1: Basic HTML Cite Tag

 <!DOCTYPE html>